-606.10.1 AUTHORITY TO EXECUTE CONTRACTS, ETC.
+6.11.1 AUTHORITY TO EXECUTE CONTRACTS, ETC.

-The General Chair, Administrative Vice-Chair, and Finance Vice-Chair each may sign and execute in the name of Hawaiian Swimming deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by Hawaiian Swimming’s Policies and Procedures Manual, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures or is required by law to be otherwise executed.
+The General Chair, Administrative Vice-Chair, and Finance Vice-Chair each may sign and execute in the name of HISI deeds, mortgages, bonds, contracts, agreements or other instruments duly authorized by HISI Policies and Procedures Manual, the Board of Directors or the House of Delegates, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors to another officer or agent, expressly requires two or more signatures, or is required by law to be otherwise executed.
 Additional signing authority may be provided by standing resolutions of the Board of Directors or the House of Delegates.

-606.10.2 ADDITIONAL POWERS AND DUTIES
+6.11.2 ADDITIONAL POWERS AND DUTIES

-Each officer shall have other powers and perform other duties as may be prescribed in Hawaiian Swimming’s Policies and Procedures Manual or by the House of Delegates, the Board of Directors, the General Chair, the respective division Vice-Chair, the delegating officer or these Bylaws.
-The division Vice-Chair shall have the additional duties and powers set forth in Section 607.1 and 607.5.
+Each officer shall have other powers and perform other duties as may be prescribed in HISI Policies and Procedures Manual or by the House of Delegates, the Board of Directors, the General Chair, the respective division Vice-Chair, the delegating officer or these Bylaws.

-606.10.3 DELEGATION
+6.11.3 DELEGATION

-Officers of Hawaiian Swimming may delegate any portion of their powers or duties to another Individual Member or to a committee composed of Individual Members, except that neither the Finance Vice-Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
+Officers of HISI may delegate any portion of their powers or duties to another Individual Member or to a committee composed of Individual Members, except that neither the Finance Vice-Chair nor the Treasurer may delegate duties to the other without the consent of the Board of Directors.
 In addition, the authority to sign checks, drafts, order of withdrawal or wire transfers shall not be delegated other than by the Board of Directors.
 A delegation of powers or duties shall not relieve the delegating officer of the ultimate responsibility to see that these duties and obligations are properly executed or fulfilled.

-606.10.4 ASSISTANT AND DEPUTY OFFICERS
+6.11.4 ASSISTANT AND DEPUTY OFFICERS

-The House of Delegates or the Board of Directors may, by resolution or Hawaiian Swimming’s Policies and Procedures Manual, create the office of deputy to one or more of the elected officers.
+The House of Delegates or the Board of Directors may, by resolution or HISI’s Policies and Procedures Manual, create the office of deputy to one or more of the elected officers.
 The resolution or the Policies and Procedure Manual shall define the method of election or appointment and define duties and powers of the respective deputies, which may include the power to act for the officer when the officer is out of the Territory or temporarily incapacitated.
 The elected officers may appoint one or more assistant officers and define their respective duties.

 6.12 DEPOSITORIES AND BANKING AUTHORITY -